giobel/giobel.github.io/_posts/2018-01-11-Dynamo-Python.md

 the [revit 2014 api developer guide](http://thebuildingcoder.typepad.com/files/revit_2014_api_developer_guide.pdf) found on Jeremy Tammik's great blog.

-arcvhi-lab, Clockwork, Rhythm, biMorph, Steam Nodes, Wombat.
+archi-lab, Clockwork, Rhythm, biMorph, Steam Nodes, Wombat.
 The python code is mainly taken from them and from the Dynamo Forum.

 # Index
 [A](#a)